bixb922/viper-examples/README.md

 The @micropython.viper directive is a compile-time directive and activates the viper code emitter.
 The viper code emitter does static (compile-time) analysis of the code do determine integer variables and emits machine code to handle integer operations.
 It also activates the very fast pointer data types.

+All things nice that MicroPython does, will continue to work.
+What is affected is mostly how integer variables work.

 # `@micropython.viper` vs. `@micropython.native` decorator